Photo Collections

 Grain truck entrance.

 An additional storage shed.
-Dave stored his car, a Chevy Chevelle in that shed when he went to Navy Boot-camp.
+Dave stored his car, a Chevrolet Chevelle in that shed when he went to Navy Boot-camp.

 Car-sized storage shed.